Héctor Zepeda: Professional career

 In October 2021, Zepeda attended an NFL International Combine held in Monterrey.
 His performance earned him an invitation to participate in the National Football League (NFL)'s International Player Pathway Program (IPPP) in 2022 alongside 12 other prospects.
 Two of his former teammates at ITESM, Isaac Alarcón and Alfredo Gutiérrez, had been signed to NFL teams after participating in the program in 2020 and 2021, respectively.
 Zepeda spent 10 weeks training in Arizona before participating alongside other IPPP players Arizona State University's Pro Day on 14 March 2022.
 However, no team signed him.
 The following month, Zepeda was drafted by the Ottawa Redblacks of the Canadian Football League (CFL) with the eighth overall pick in the 2022 CFL Global Draft.
 He chose to return to Mexico to play in the 2022 college season.

 In October 2022, Zepeda once again attended an NFL International Combine, this time held in London at Tottenham Hotspur Stadium.
 He was selected to the International Player Pathway Program for the second year in a row, being named along with 10 other athletes as a member of the 2023 class.
+Zepeda was selected by the Galgos de Tijuana with the 20th overall pick in the 2024 Liga de Fútbol Americano Profesional (LFA) draft, but did not play with the team.

+On 28 February 2024, Zepeda signed with the Ottawa Redblacks.
+Following training camp, he accepted a position on the team's practice roster.